 It may affect any bone depending upon the demand of sports.
-Like stress fracture of lumbar vertebrae in gymnasts or tibial stress fracture in runners.
-Stress fractures can also arise in normal day to day activities in bones weakened because of osteoporosis.
+Like that of lumbar vertebrae in gymnasts or tibial stress fracture in runners.
+It can also arise in normal day to day activities in bones weakened because of osteoporosis.

 Stress Fractures occur in 2 scenarios:

 - Excessive force through abnormal bone e.g. Osteoporosis

 Stress fractures commonly occur in the weight-bearing bones of the lower leg and foot.
 Track and field athletes are particularly susceptible to stress fractures, but anyone can experience a it.

 - Navicular (Mid-Foot)

 - Pars intraarticularis (Lower Back – Spondylolysis or Spondylolisthesis)

 The sequences of event that lead to stress fracture are as follows

 This is an overuse injury ⇒ Overtraining/ rapid increase in intensity of training leads to fatigue⇒ fatigued muscles are unable to absorb excessive load ⇒ the excess load/ stress is transferred to bone ⇒ leads to tiny cracks in the bone called stress fracture.